What is Engineering?

 “I have worked on projects related to automobile crashworthiness, sporting equipment including helmets and baseball bats and air filtration, to name just a few,” she said.
 Gorczyca also enjoys sharing her knowledge and expertise through writing articles for publication and in the classroom as a professor.

-While engineering, like most professions, can be quite challenging, it is a profession that can bring about a great sense of achievement and success.
+While engineering, like most professions, can be quite challenging, it can also bring about a great sense of achievement and success.

 “For someone to choose this career, they will also have respect and job security because engineers are generally well-respected in the United States,” said Guo.